uhcs2320/hwZero/README.md

 ## Assumptions

-* The input file can fit in main maimory (not larger than 10kb).
+* The input file can fit in main memory (not larger than 10kb).
 * The words "Minutes", "Hours", "Days" in the output will be exactly like that.
 They are expected to always be in plural.
 * You can assume that it is safe to treat each line independently.
 There will not be test cases such as line 1 ending in a number, and line 2 starting with: day.
 * Examples of valid numbers due to the character next to them being a separator: